 The Office of Student Accounts will place financial holds on all delinquent accounts.
 The College will not issue transcripts until the student satisfies all financial obligations to the College.
 Students with financial holds are not permitted to register, move into residence halls, or obtain grade reports.

-Graduating seniors must have their accounts paid in full before picking up their cap and gown, participating in commencement, or receiving their diplomas.
+Graduating seniors must have their accounts paid in full before receiving their diplomas.

 By registering for courses at Notre Dame College, you